danibram/trustly-client/README.md

 ### Usage

-This are the methods availables:
+This are the methods availables, every method accepts `data` and `params` and are the same that you have to send to trustly.

 * **'deposit'** : Create a deposit request.
 * **'refund'** : Create a refund request.